Takakiriy/typrm/README.md

 Entering `#keyword:` or `#search:` in the search keyword will be ignored.
 When searching, use a common full-text search tool such as grep.

 If you do not specify any keywords with the search command, search keyword input mode is started.
 Press Ctrl + C to exit this mode.

     $ typrm s
     keyword: csv
     .../text.txt:1: #keyword: CSV, comma separated values
     keyword:

+If you cannot find anything in the search keyword input mode, you can do the full-text search by pressing the Enter key.
+The full-text search is not case sensitive.
+Also, word-based search is not possible.

+    $ typrm s
+    keyword: game
+    Not found.
+To do full text search, press Enter key.
+    keyword:
+    .../text.txt:1: Game:
+    keyword:

 If specifying a search keyword consisting of multiple words,